GUIDANCE TO MAKE CUSTODY AGREEMENTS IN CHILDREN’S BEST INTERESTS

 As we mentioned before, post-judgment child custody can be very difficult to change.
 Before a change in custody can be considered, a parent has to meet a threshold determination that there is proper cause or a change in circumstances.
 If that threshold is met, then you must show by clear and convincing evidence that the proposed custodial change is in the best interest of the child.
 Clear and convincing evidence is the highest evidentiary standard in family law cases.

-The Right Lawyer for Your Child Custody Concerns
+The Right Family Law Attorney for Your Child Custody Concerns

 The goal of any child custody arrangement is to ensure children have a relationship with both parents that encourages continued parental responsibility and involvement.
 Wendy Alton can help you come up with a plan—either through negotiation, mediation, arbitration or litigation—that provides consistency, structure and support for the whole family.